 In the short term, it would be beneficial to have a top-level domain name.
 "TheASReview.com" and "ASReviewOnline.com" are available for less than \$ 10/year.
-This would work with hosting (see next point), or could simply redirect to our current "wp.wwu.edu/theasreview" site.
-This would increase our credibility and professionalism, as well as make being easier to remember and access, a great feature in building branding and an audience.
+This would work with hosting (see next point), or could simply redirect to the current "wp.wwu.edu/theasreview" site.
+This would increase the AS Review's credibility and professionalism, as well as make being easier to remember and access, a great feature in building branding and an audience.
 We already have a separate website from the AS, so why not have one that reflects better on the AS and makes us more effective?
 This would require submitting a funding proposal to the AS Board for their final approval of any move.

-3. Acquire fu nr line from AS Board for temporary hostina'
+3. Acquire fu nr]ine from AS Board for temporary hostina'

 A Wordpress site, like we currently have, can be hosted through GoDaddy (for example) for \$ 10/month, providing 15 gigabytes of storage and support for 100,000 monthly visitors (we had 2,500 users and 3,149 pageviews in the last month according to our analytics).
 It is very straightforward to export a Wordpress site and move it to new Wordpress hosting.
-We would need to consult with ATUS about how much storage we need before finding new hosting, but they could also help facilitate the transition.
-Having our own hosting would fit well with a top-level domain, as well as giving us greater control of the site.
-We are currently unable to install our own plugins, such as an AMP plugin that would allow near-instant load time for mobile users (60 percent of our traffic) and is becoming standard for news sites.
+This will require consultation with ATUS about how much storage will be needed before finding new hosting, but the ATUS could also help facilitate the transition.
+Having the AS Review's own hosting would fit well with a top-level domain, as well as give greater control of the site.
+Currently the AS Review is unable to install their plugins, such as an AMP plugin that would allow near-instant load time for mobile users (60 percent of our traffic) and is becoming standard for news sites.
 This also would require submitting a funding proposal to the AS Board for their final approval of any change.

-4. Try gradually reducing print publication to bi-weekly
+4. Try gradually reducing mint publication to bi-weekly

-This would allow us to dramatically cut our printing costs, which is by far our largest cost after staffing.
-It would allow us to focus more on a digital-first model that reflects news industry standards, and what most student news consumers increasingly expect.
+This would allow the AS Review to dramatically cut printing costs, which is by far the largest cost after staffing.
+It would allow for more focus on a digital-first model that reflects news industry standards, and what most student news consumers increasingly expect.
 This would also allow a higher-quality print product with more longform, in-depth pieces that increases the value of it to student, while simultaneously pushing them online for more timely news.
-This would be a way to also help increase our pick-up rates by keeping the paper on stands longer to allow more time to be picked up, and also creating more reason to do so.
+This would be a way to also help increase the pick-up rates by keeping the paper on stands longer to allow more time to be picked up, and also creating more reason to do so.
 The Stranger, an alt-weekly in Seattle, saw a 20 percent increase in print readership the same year they switched to a bi-weekly model featuring a more comprehensive paper, according their publisher.
 This could either be a long-term move, or part of a transition to digital-only eventually.
-We are currently scheduled to try this out next spring quarter, and if it does not work we can move back to our current weekly model.
+The AS Review is currently scheduled to try this out next spring quarter, and if it does not work moving back to the current weekly model is possible.